Do It Now

 - Someone with a houseful of their children may or may not want more around.

-WARNING: Serving as guardian and raising your children is a big deal; don’t spring such a responsibility on anyone.
+Serving as a guardian and raising your children is a big deal; don’t spring such a responsibility on anyone.
 Ask your top candidates if they would be willing to serve, and name at least one alternate in case the first choice becomes unable to serve.

 Who’s in Charge of the Money